Motion-driven quantum dissipation in an open electronic system with nonlocal interaction: Quantum dissipation

 The dissipation occurring in the system refers to an energy transfer process, since it is an external force acting on the R-plate.
 As the relative motion progresses, energy is continuously pumped into the system.
 This energy excites electrons at the interface between both plates.
 Thus, the equation of energy transfer can be written as:

 which indicates the power of energy pumped into the system ($E_{\mathrm{pump}}$) equals the dissipation power ($E_{\mathrm{diss}}$).
+To maintain the relative motion between the two plates, a continuous external force must be applied to the R-plate to counteract the frictional force between the plates.
 Only in this way can the external source resist friction and maintain uniform relative motion.
 The dissipation energy from the excitation of electrons can be expressed as:

 and the dissipation power can be written as:

 Thus, we can achieve the dissipative force as:

 The explicit expression of the dissipative force can be obtained from Eq.~\eqref{f_k_0} as: